lyriarte/blockchain-ssm/README.md

   State is stored in the DB.
 ```

-  * **limit:** Sets a limit to the maximum iterations count of an existing SSM session.
-The SSM session and limit count are signed with the admin private key.
+  * **limit:** Sets or removes a limit to the maximum iterations count of an existing SSM session.
+The uppdated session state is signed with the admin private key.

 ```
 Command
 -------
-  "limit", session:State, limit:int, admin_name:string, signature:b64
+  "limit", context:State, admin_name:string, signature:b64

 Result
 ------
   Session state is updated.
 ```

+**Note**: In the `State` structure of the `context` parameter, `session` and `iteration` fields are mandatory, `limit` field is optional, other fields are read-only.

 #### SSM execution